LazaUK/AIFoundry-DeepSeek-SDK/README.md

 > Jupyter notebooks utilise the _DefaultAzureCredential_ class.
 Depending on your environment, the Python code will search for available Azure identities in the order described [here](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python).

 ## Scenario 1: Logical Puzzle
-Solving the following logical puzzle:
-> Alice, Bob, and Carol each have a different favorite color: red, blue, or green.
-Alice doesn't like red.
-Bob's favorite color is not blue.
-Carol's favorite color is red.
-What is each person's favorite color?
-Explain your reasoning step by step.
 1. Initialise Azure AI Inference client with DeepSeek R1's deployment endpoint and Azure credentails:
 ``` Python
 client = ChatCompletionsClient(